 Understanding Loyalty and Faithfulness

-The antonym for loyal or loyalty is treacherous, which is defined as “deceitful, inclined to betray, unreliable, and dangerous.”
+The antonym, or opposite word, for loyal or loyalty is treacherous, which is defined as “deceitful, inclined to betray, unreliable, and dangerous.”
 Traitorous is another antonym, and a traitor is defined as “someone who betrays any confidence or trust.”

 How Severely Jehovah’s Witnesses Demand Loyalty